Harry Warnecke

 Harry Warnecke (August 26, 1900 – February 1984) was an American photographer who worked for the New York Daily News, specializing in color portraits for its Sunday edition.
-From the mid-1930s, he and his assistants at his studio used the complicated color carbro process to produce full color photos of many notables of the time, including Louis Armstrong, Lucille Ball, George S. Patton, Dwight D. Eisenhower, among others.
+From the mid-1930s, he and his assistants at his studio used the complicated carbon print process to produce full color photos of many notables of the time, including Louis Armstrong, Lucille Ball, George S. Patton, Dwight D. Eisenhower, among others.
 Twenty-four of the prints developed at his studio are now on permanent display at the National Portrait Gallery in Washington, D.C.

 Career

 Early life

 Harry Warnecke was born on August 26, 1900, and was either a brother or son of photographer William Warnecke.
 He joined the staff of the New York Daily News as a photographer in 1921, initially producing black-and-white photos for the paper.